Viral photo shows Louisville cop protected by black protesters when separated from squad during riot

 Some protesters clashed with police outside Metro Hall, where one group tried to topple an armored police vehicle, slashing its tires and shattering its windows.
 Police deployed tear gas and shot paintballs at the crowd.
 Gunfire rang out and at least seven people were injured.
 Police swept the streets around 11 p.m. in an effort to disperse crowds.

-Protested continued into the weekend, and Kentucky State Police were also on scene.
+Protests continued into the weekend, and Kentucky State Police were also on scene.